β‘ Lesson 18: Eevee Real-Time Rendering

 Common mistakes to avoid:

-- β Extreme radius creates hazy, unclear image
+- β Extreme Size creates a hazy, unclear image

 - β Start subtle, increase gradually

-- β Match bloom intensity to scene style
+- β Match the bloom Strength to scene style

 Emissive Materials and Bloom